Pindad: History

-PSM was renamed Pabrik Alat Peralatan Angkatan Darat (Pabal AD) in 1958, and in 1962 into Perindustrian TNI Angkatan Darat (Pindad).
+PSM was renamed Pabrik Alat Peralatan Angkatan Darat (Pabal AD) in 1958, and in 1962 as Perindustrian TNI Angkatan Darat (Pindad).

+In 2020, Pindad was reported to have exported Indonesian-made ammunition to Myanmar.

 COVID-19

 During the COVID-19 pandemic in Indonesia, PT.
 Pindad developed a ventilator prototype to be used as a breathing aid for COVID-19 patients.
 As the number of patients rose and demand for medical equipment in the country skyrocketed, Pindad produced and distributed inexpensive ventilators to hospitals across Indonesia.

 Awards

 Pindad has received awards for the creation of the Pindad SS1 and Pindad SS2 rifles that enabled the Indonesian Army to win at ASEAN Army Rifle Meet XVI contest in 2006.

 Facilities

 The munitions division is located in Turen, Malang and has production facilities and laboratories on 166 hectares.